RyosukeCla/XeThon/README.md

 ```

 ### gen a bunch of react component with redux and scss
 Before using this command, you have to check weather gnu-sed is installed in your os or not.
-This is because gnu-sed is in use to auto-import.
+That is because this generator uses gnu-sed to auto-import.
 So if you don't have gnu-sed, install it with homebrew.
 ```
 $ brew install gnu-sed
 ```